-The Thailand Department of Agriculture issued Implementation Guideline for reviewing three pesticides: glyphosate
+The Thailand Department of Agriculture issued Implementation Guideline for reviewing three pesticides: glyphosate, paraquat and chlorpyrifos.

 The ban was initiated by the Health Ministry which earlier this year formed a joint committee on the control of farm chemical use.
 The Agriculture Ministry also sits on the committee, together with the Industry and the National Resources and the Environment ministries.

 Under the time frame, the Agriculture Ministry, through the Department of Agriculture, will suspend registration of import licence renewal for paraquat and chlorpyrifos.
 The licences run out next month.

 But, Suwit Chaikiattiyos, director-general of the Department of Agriculture, earlier this week said the time frame of the proposed ban is unrealistic, as the authorities still "lack enough information on the health impacts".